 Microevolution-noun, Biology: Evolutionary change below the level of the species, resulting from relatively small genetic variations.
 Microevolution produces new strains of microorganisms, for example, or the rise of a new subspecies.
 The accumulation of many microevolutionary changes results in macroevolution.
 The American Heritage® Science Dictionary

 If you’ve never done so, do a quick GoodSearch* of definitions for microevolution.
-The one I chose here is not an anomaly.
+These I chose to share here are not an anomaly.
 It’s the standard way the rest of society uses the term.

 I found ICR’s middle of the road approach interesting: